|Harry Nutting, Feb. 1926. He died about one month after this photo was taken.|

 Harry, or perhaps the whole family, went from Silver Cliff to Canon City, Colorado.
 In 1888 he became a bookkeeper for the R. W. English Lumber Company in Salida.
 One year later he was moved to Littleton and was made manager of the R. W. English Lumber Company here.
 It was located at the northwest corner of Main Street and Prince.

 In 1892 R. W. English started a bank in connection with the lumber company.
-In 1896 Harry Nutting was made cashier of the bank, and also continued to manage the lumber company.
+In 1896 Harry Nutting became cashier of the bank, and also continued to manage the lumber company.
 This was the Bank of Littleton that later became the First National Bank of Littleton.
 In 1902 R. W. English sold the bank and the lumberyard to a partnership of William C. Sterne, Ed C. Sterne and Harry Nutting.
 They organized the Littleton Lumber Company.
 Harry Nutting was again its manager.

 |Annie Maud (Hicks) Nutting, c.1926|